Padre Pio: Death

-Pio's health deteriorated in the 1960s, but he continued his spiritual works.
-On 22 September 1968, Padre Pio celebrated a Mass in recognition of the 50th anniversary of his receiving the stigmata, with a large crowd of pilgrims present to celebrate the event as well as television crews.
-Due to the large number of pilgrims present for the Mass, the superior of the monastery decided that a Solemn Mass be celebrated.
-Pio carried out his duties, but appeared extremely weak and frail.
-His voice was weak, and, after the Mass had concluded, he nearly collapsed while walking down the altar steps.
-He needed help from his Capuchin brothers.
+Although Padre Pio's health deteriorated in the 1960s, he continued his spiritual works.
+On 22 September 1968, he celebrated a Mass in recognition of the fiftieth anniversary of receiving his stigmata, with a large crowd of pilgrims present to celebrate the event as well as television crews.

+Due to the overwhelmingly large crowd present for the Mass, the superior of the monastery decided that it should be a Solemn Mass, which is more demanding to celebrate than a Low Mass.
+Padre Pio carried out his duties but appeared extremely frail.
+His voice was weak, and after the conclusion of Mass he nearly collapsed while walking down the altar steps but was aided by his Capuchin brothers.
 This was his last celebration of Mass.

-Early in the morning of 23 September 1968, Pio made his last confession and renewed his Franciscan vows.
-As was customary, he had his rosary in his hands, though he did not have the strength to pray the Hail Marys aloud, instead repeating the words Gesù, Maria.
+Early the next morning, 23 September, Padre Pio made his last confession and renewed his Franciscan vows.
+As was his custom, he held his rosary in his hands, though he did not have the strength to pray the Hail Marys aloud, instead repeating the words Gesù, Maria ("Jesus, Mary").
 He died in his cell in San Giovanni Rotondo around 2:30 a.m. at the age of 81.

-A few days before dying the stigmata had disappeared.
-Examining Padre Pio's body, the doctor who was present at his deathbed observed that the wounds of the stigmata were completely healed, without any trace or scar.
-His body was placed in a coffin in the church of the monastery to allow pilgrims to pay their respects.
+A few days prior to his death, his stigmata had disappeared.
+When the doctor who was present at his deathbed examined his body, he observed that the wounds of the stigmata had completely healed, without leaving behind any trace or scar.

+Padre Pio's body was placed in a coffin in the church of the monastery to allow pilgrims to pay their respects.
 The funeral ceremony was held on 26 September, with an estimated 100,000 people attending.
-After a funeral procession in San Giovanni Rotondo and the funeral Mass, his body was buried in the crypt in the Church of Our Lady of Grace.
+After a funeral procession in the town of San Giovanni Rotondo and the funeral Mass, he was buried in the crypt in the church of Our Lady of Grace.

 Supernatural phenomena

-Pio was said to have had mystical gifts such as reading souls, the ability to bilocate and the ability to work favours and healings before they were requested of him.
-His reported supernatural experiences also include celestial visions, communication with angels and physical fights with Satan and demons.
-The reports of supernatural phenomena surrounding Pio attracted fame and amazement, even if the Vatican seemed sceptical.
-Some of these phenomena were reported by Pio himself in letters written to his spiritual directors, while others have been reported by his followers.
+Among the mystical gifts that Padre Pio was said to have were the ability to bilocate (the ability to be in two places at the same time), read souls, and work favours and healings before they were requested of him.
+His reported supernatural experiences also include celestial visions, communication with angels, and physical attacks from demons, including Satan himself.
+Reports of supernatural phenomena surrounding Padre Pio—some of which he himself reported in letters he wrote to his spiritual directors, others reported by his followers—attracted fame and amazement, even if some quarters within the Vatican remained skeptical.